jxtngx/whoop-python-client/docs/reference/cycle.md

-# Cycle Endpoints
+# Cycle Methods

-The cycle endpoints provide access to physiological cycle data, which represents periods of activity and strain in a user's day.
+The cycle methods provide access to physiological cycle data, which represents periods of activity and strain in a user's day.

 ## Overview